 The HeatingSave Building Energy Management System was installed in the second half of 2014 and the process was “relatively trouble free”, apart from a few minor issues related to the system’s setup, which rapidly sorted out with the help of the HeatingSave Help Desk and engineers.

 The system consists of two web-enabled, Linux-based HeatingSave T3520-LN Building Energy Management System Controllers, accompanied by multiple temperature sensors.
-One of the two controllers includes Zigbee wireless technology (T3520-LNZ), which will enable the addition of Wireless Thermostatic Radiator Valves (TRVs) or other Zigbee devices (air quality sensors, PIRs, etc.).
+One of the two controllers includes Zig 2.4 Mhz wireless mesh network wireless technology (T3520-LNZ), which will enable the addition of Wireless Thermostatic Radiator Valves (TRVs) or other Zig 2.4 Mhz wireless mesh network devices (air quality sensors, PIRs, etc.).

 Members of the Formby United Reformed Church Fabric Committee were trained on using HeatingSave.
 “Training was delivered by the engineer who installed the system.
 I and several others members of the committee took part in the training and the overall quality was very good.”
 Jim told the HeatingSave reporter.